nerdschoolbergen/react/exercise-5/README.md

 Remember that we want _stuff related to how things work_ in Container-components and _stuff related to how things looks_ in plain, dumb, Component-components.
 That means we want to implement `componentDidMount` in `TodoListContainer`.

-Lifecyle methods can only be implemented in React class components and not in pure components (because a pure component is just a plain function which cannot have additional functions (well functions _can_ have additional functions on them in JavaScript, but thats beside the point - in React context we must use a class component)).
+Lifecyle methods can only be implemented in React class components and not in pure components (because a pure component is just a plain function which cannot have additional functions.

-> :bulb: At the time of writing, a [feature proposal called _Hooks_](https://reactjs.org/docs/hooks-intro.html) is being considered for inclusion in React. _Hooks_ will enable you to use React's state and lifecycle features in components  _without writing a class_.
+> :bulb: However, never versions of React [have a feature called _Hooks_](https://reactjs.org/docs/hooks-intro.html). _Hooks_ will enable you to use React's state and lifecycle features in components  _without writing a class_.
+This feature is beyond the scope of this workshop, but may be covered in the future.

 :pencil2: Refactor `TodoListContainer` to be a React class component instead of a pure component: